Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Image Credit: Tony Kan, Shutterstock

 Brown and white Beagles have white coats with scattered patches of brown.
 These typically occur on the eyes, ears, upper back, and base of the tail.
-Some of the brown patches can get pretty big, but these bicolor Beagles usually have more white than brown.
+Some brown patches can get pretty big, but these bicolor Beagles usually have more white than brown.

 Both breeders and owners of Beagles like to refer to a dark brown shade as “chocolate.”
 While chocolate is a common coat color, AKC doesn’t consider it different from brown, so we’ve decided not to list it separately.